- Home

 - Jury Administration 253.798.7782

-- Judicial Departments
+- Judicial Department Phone List

-Dept. 1 Judge Orlando | All hearings, motions, and trials are in-person unless prior arrangements have been made for a Zoom appearance.
+Dept. 1 Judge Davis | All hearings, motions, and trials are in-person unless prior arrangements have been made for a Zoom appearance.
 For trial assignments, mandatory court review hearings, or any other questions, please email [email protected]. |

 Dept. 2 Judge Ashcraft | All hearings, motions, and trials are in-person unless prior arrangements have been made for a Zoom appearance.
 For trial assignments, mandatory court review hearings, or any other questions, please email [email protected]. |